cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 and it [saves 10 minutes](https://github.com/input-output-hk/hydra/actions/runs/5067084637/jobs/9098252031)
 from this step.

-Our first goal was to reduce continuous integration execution time when pushing on branches and this has been improved.
+Our first goal was to reduce CI execution time when pushing on branches and this has been improved.
 We're now having execution time significantly under 30 minutes where it used to be 45 minutes or even an hour.